DriveTimeBM/BAND-MAID_gpt/privacy_policy.md

 ## Who “I” am

-This policy covers the custom GPT published by **Al (DriveTimeBM)** and any content it fetches from GitHub repositories I control.
+This policy covers the custom GPT published by **DriveTimeBM** and any content it fetches from GitHub repositories I control.

 ## What this GPT does